gemography/mobile-coding-challenge/README.md

 * Features are less important than code quality.
 Put more focus on code quality and less on speed and number of features implemented.
 * Your code will be evaluated based on: code structure, programming best practices, legibility (and not number of features implemented or speed).
 * The git commit history (and git commit messages) will be also evaluated.
-* Upload a pdf file explaining your libraries choice
-* Do not forget to craft a simple and clean README.
+* Do not forget to include few details about the project in the README (e.g explain choice of libraries, how to run it ...)

 ## How to get the data from Github
 To get the most starred Github repos created in the last 30 days (relative to 2017-11-22), you'll need to call the following endpoint :